paulbaranowski/pic-prompt/README.md

 # prompt-any

-A Python library that provides a simple and flexible way to build image-based prompts for various LLM providers.
-This turns out to be a surprisingly complex problem, so I created this library to handle it.
+A Python library that provides a simple and flexible way to build image-based prompts for OpenAI.
+Initially it was developed to generate the prompt for different providers, but then we discovered LiteLLM (https://www.litellm.ai/) which will translate between OpenAI and other providers.

 It focuses on the following problems:
 - Downloading images from different sources, either synchronously or asynchronously
-- Encoding images for different providers
+- Encoding images
 - Handling media types (e.g. image/jpeg, image/png, etc.)
-- Handling oversized images by resizing them
+- Handling oversized images by resizing them to lower quality
 - Inserting image data into prompts

 It supports adding images from (Image Sources):
 - URLs
 - Local files
 - S3 files

-Current provider support:
-- OpenAI
-- Anthropic
-- Gemini

 It is easy to add support for other providers and other image sources.